climate-resource/input4mips_validation/README.md

 - pixi for actual dev
 - pdm there too, to help with PyPI builds
 - conda forge repo here: [TODO]
+- locked version from conda forge
+- locked version from pypi [TODO]

 <!---
 Can use start-after and end-before directives in docs, see